-A Corgi Bichon mix is known to have a wondrous temperament.
+The Corgi Frise temperament is, in a word, wondrous.
 And boy does she have energy!

 She can remain active for hours, playing fetch until she wears out.

-She loves both people and animals, and because she is a small dog, she is easy to bring pretty much anywhere and is up for anything.
+Because the Corgi Bichon is a small dog, she is easy to bring pretty much anywhere and is always up for anything.

 The beach?
 Sure!
 The dog park?
 Absolutely!
 A friend's house?
 Why not!

 The Corgi Bichon differs from other Bichon mixes in that apartment living is not suited for this dog.
-She has way too much energy to be cooped up all day.
+She has way too much energy to keep her cooped up all day.